sdutta9/CRDB/docs/5_cleanup.md

-# Cleanup your Cockroach Labs Field Technical Exercise Environment
+# Cleanup your Cockroach Labs Demo Environment

 1. Delete the entire KinD cluster by running below command